Pincho: Basque pintxo

 In this type of pinchos, the toothpick is used to keep ingredients from falling off the bread and track the number of items the customer has eaten.
 Sometimes, differently priced pinchos have toothpicks of different shapes or sizes.

 Almost any ingredient can be put on the bread, but those most commonly found in the Basque Country include fish such as hake, cod, anchovy; tortilla de patatas; stuffed peppers; and croquettes.
 Pinchos can be very sophisticated, sometimes consisting of very elaborate (and sometimes expensive) fish, seafood, or meats.

 Pinchos are used as an excuse for socializing.
 Typically, a group of friends will go from one tavern to another, drinking small glasses of wine or beer and eating pinchos.

-Pinchos morunos

-Pinchos can also refer to "pinchos morunos," which consists of pieces of meat marinated in a mix of paprika and oil called "adobo" and roasted on a skewer.